rsm-msba-25-26/rsm-gh-assignment-practice-rsm-wez105/README.md

 Provide the information requested below:

-- Last name:
+- Last name: Zhang
-- First (or preferred) name:
+- First (or preferred) name: Wenwen
-- Favorite food:
+- Favorite food: Sushi
-- Favorite recent Netflix movie or show:
+- Favorite recent Netflix movie or show: The Queen's Gambit
 ---

 If you have any problems with this practice assignment, take screenshots and post them to <https://piazza.com/ucsd/summer2025/rady499>.

 > Note: You can copy-and-paste images directly into Piazza rather than having to upload an image file.
 This will make your post quicker and easier to review